guangmou01/FLRToolkit/README.md

 The toolkit provides an end-to-end workflow for forensic LR evaluation, including:

+-   **LR Computation** - computation of LR scores by different methods.

 -   **Calibration** – fusion and calibration of LR scores from multiple systems.

     1. LogRegCalibrator.R
     2. Bi-GaussCalibrator.R

 -   **Validation** – performance visualization of a single LR system.

     1. ECEPlotter.R
     2. TippettPlotter.R